Maruti Future S compact SUV concept to make global debut at Auto Expo 2018

-The Future S will be positioned below the hugely popular Vitara Brezza as Maruti wants to enjoy the same success in a lower segment.
-“That’s where we feel the market is evolving” says C.V Raman, Sr. Executive Director (Engineering) of Maruti Suzuki.
+The Future S will be positioned below the hugely popular Vitara Brezza as Maruti wants to enjoy the same success in a lower segment and will take on the Renault Kwid.
+“That’s where we feel the market is evolving,” says C.V Raman, Sr. Executive Director (Engineering) of Maruti Suzuki.
 “But, we have to see how much lower we can go below the Brezza, and this is something we are experimenting with in terms of proportions and design.
 But, it’s always a challenge to do this in the compact segment” he adds.

 The Future S has a high bonnet line, near-vertical A-pillars and design cues that make it a more of a traditional SUV than a crossover.
-It’s a template that has worked with the universally-liked Vitara Brezza, and should appeal to the wide customer base Maruti has in mind for the production version of the Future S, which, according to sources, could enter showrooms later this year or in early 2019.
-“We always look at large volumes and want to be the leaders in whatever segments we get into” says Raman.
+The fact is that crossovers don’t have the same appeal as a pukka SUV – the lukewarm response to the Maruti S-cross and Renault Captur is a case in point.
+The SUV template has worked with the universally liked Vitara Brezza, and should appeal to the wide customer base Maruti has in mind for the production version of the Future S, which, according to sources, could enter showrooms later this year or in early 2019.
+“We always look at large volumes and want to be the leaders in whatever segments we get into,” says Raman.

 Production versions of the Future S will be built on Suzuki’s lightweight ‘Heartect’ platform, while engine options are likely to include the brilliant K-series 1.2-litre petrol with some form of electrification, and a future 1.5-litre diesel developed in-house.